thenexthub/Codira/docs/OwnershipManifesto.md

 Another common programming task is to optimize existing code when something about it falls short of a performance target.
 Often this means finding "hot spots" in execution time or memory use and trying to fix them in some way.
-When those hot spots are due to implicit copies, Swift's current tools for fixing the problem are relatively poor; for example, a programmer can fall back on using unsafe pointers, but this loses a lot of the safety benefits and expressivity advantages of the library collection types.
+When those hot spots are due to implicit copies, Codira's current tools for fixing the problem are relatively poor; for example, a programmer can fall back on using unsafe pointers, but this loses a lot of the safety benefits and expressivity advantages of the library collection types.